truatpasteurdotfr/singularity-gnina/README.md

 ## Caveat
 - playground, use at your own risk!
 - `:latest` tagged singularity image
-- check gnina licenses at https://github.com/gnina/gnina when you are using it
+- check gnina licenses at https://github.com/gnina/gnina when you are using it, these were copied verbatim here for convenience.
 ```
 gnina is dual licensed under GPL and Apache.
 The GPL license is necessitated by
 the use of OpenBabel (which is GPL licensed).
 In order to use gnina under the